cparmet/pandas-checks/docs/index.md

 <img src="https://raw.githubusercontent.com/cparmet/pandas-checks/main/static/pandas-check-gh-social.jpg" alt="Banner image for Pandas Checks">

-## Introduction
+## What is it?

-**Pandas Checks** is a Python library for data science and data engineering.
-It adds non-invasive health checks for Pandas method chains.
+**Pandas Checks** is a Python package for data science and data engineering.
+It adds non-invasive health checks for [Pandas](https://github.com/pandas-dev/pandas/) method chains.

 ## What are method chains?
 Method chains are one of the [coolest features](https://tomaugspurger.net/posts/method-chaining/) of the Pandas library!
 They allow you to write more functional code with fewer intermediate variables and fewer side effects.
 If you're familiar with R, method chains are Python's version of [dplyr pipes](https://style.tidyverse.org/pipes.html).